-Deceptive Drug Lawsuit Advertisements: Support legislation to help bring an end to misleading lawsuit advertisements run by plaintiffs' lawyers and non-attorney advertising firms, seeking potential plaintiffs for lawsuits.
+Deceptive Drug Lawsuit Advertisements: Support legislation to help bring an end to misleading lawsuit advertisements run by plaintiffs' lawyers, non-attorney advertising firms seeking potential plaintiffs for lawsuits, and aggregators, i.e., businesses that recruit potential plaintiffs and thereafter sell their information to law firms.
+These ads undermine the simple notion that physicians and health care providers, not personal injury lawyers or the aggregators who run the ads for the lawyers, should dispense medical advice.

-Direct Action: Support legislation to reform or repeal Louisiana's unique direct-action statute, which permits a plaintiff to sue an insurer for coverage directly and to outlaw presentation of evidence of liability insurance to the jury in a direct action.
-Support legislation which limits utilization of a direct action against an insurer to an enumerated set of exceptional circumstances.
+Direct Action: Defend Act 275 from the 2024 regular session repealing Louisiana's unique direct-action statute, which previously allowed a plaintiff to sue an insurer for coverage directly.
+Defend the 2024 legislation which now limits utilization of a direct action against an insurer to the enumerated set of exceptional circumstances set forth in the statute and support the continued prohibition of evidence regarding the presence of liability insurance to a jury.